ucdavis/hpccf-docs/docs/hive/index.md

 Contributors always receive priority access to the resources that they have purchased within one minute with the "one-minute guarantee" through the `high` partition.

+Finally, Hive has a node available for use in graduate teaching.
+Email `help@ucdavis.edu` to request information or access to these resources.

 ## Hive Administration

 Hive hardware and software are administrated by the [HPC@UCD team](https://hpc.ucdavis.edu/people).

 ### Current Rates

-The rates for Hive can be found [here](https://hpc.ucdavis.edu/rates#hive).
+Rates for Hive can be found [here](https://hpc.ucdavis.edu/rates#hive).

-New purchases for Hive can be placed through [Hippo](https://hippo.ucdavis.edu/Hive/product/index).
+For purchases and inquiries, please contact `help@ucdavis.edu`.